A Parallel Algorithm for Exact Bayesian Structure Discovery in Bayesian Networks: Parallel Algorithm

 We can parallelize the computation of function $R$ in the same manner.
 However, we have assumed $A_j(S)$ for all $j\notin S$ are available only at node $S$.
 To compute $R(S)$, node $S$ need receive $A_i(V-S)\cdot R(S-\{i\})$ from its neighbors.
 However, $A_i(V-S)$ are available at neither node $S-\{i\}$ nor node $S$, but node $V-S$.
-Further, it is not a good idea either to have $F(S)$ and $R(S)$ at the same processor as each term of the summation in the computation of $\Gamma$ scores requires different $F$ and $R$ (see Eq.
-(13)).
-To avoid large amount of data exchange, we take a completely different mapping for computing $R$.
+Further, it is not a good idea either to have $F(S)$ and $R(S)$ at the same processor as each term of the summation in the computation of $\Gamma$ scores requires different $F$ and $R$ (see Eq.~(12)).
+To reduce message passing, we take a completely different mapping for computing $R$.
 The new mapping is illustrated in Figure~\ref{fig2}.
-Note that $R(S)$ is computed at the processor where $F(V-S)$ is computed.
+Note that $R(S)$ is computed at the processor where $F(V-S)$ is computed and all $A_i(V-S)$ are available.
 Processor $\omega$ receives one $R(S-\{i\})$ from each of its $n-\mu(\omega)$ neighbors obtained by inverting one of its 0 bits to 1.
-It then computes $R(S)$ by Eq.(11) and sends it to all its $\mu(\omega)$ neighbors obtained by inverting one of its 1 bits to 0.
+It then computes $R(S)$ by Eq.~(10) and sends it to all its $\mu(\omega)$ neighbors obtained by inverting one of its 1 bits to 0.
 The processors in the hypercube operate in a bottom-up manner, e.g., starting from processor $111$ and ending at processor $000$.
 Similarly, the parallel run-time is $O(n^2)$.